Healthy resolutions to make for the new year

 Learn about how your hearing works and know how loud is too loud!
-Here's a chart with data from the Occupational Safety and Health Administration about safety and decibel levels:
+See the chart to the right with data from the Occupational Safety and Health Administration about safe decibel levels.

 3. Know the signs of hearing loss

-Take a hearing loss quiz - like this one from the National Institute on Deafness and Other Communication Disorders - and learn what to look for in yourself and others as signs and symptoms of hearing loss.
+Take a hearing loss quiz and learn what to look for in yourself and others as signs and symptoms of hearing loss.
 Someone with hearing loss might: